alexandercote/alexandercote.github.io/README.md

 Used [Hugo](https://gohugo.io "Hugo's Homepage") to generate my personal website.
 The template used for the website is called [Resume](https://themes.gohugo.io/hugo-resume/).

-This both acted as a useful tool to show off projects, as well as get some basic understanding of HTML and CSS.
+This website both acted as a useful tool to show off projects, as well as get some basic understanding of HTML and CSS.

 Modifications to the template include:
  - Changing colours